Sexual Assault in the Workplace

 - Jeopardizing their career advancement or employment

-- Document the event details including the date, time, place, behavior, who did it, how it was addressed and the harassers’ response
+- Document the event details including the date, time, place, behavior, who did it, how it was addressed and the perpetrator’s response

-- If the harassment turns to assault, persists or you are afraid for your job or safety, report it immediately to management or human resources and contact a sexual assault attorney
+- If you are afraid for your job or safety, report it immediately to management or human resources and contact a sexual assault attorney

 - Contact U.S. Equal Employment Opportunity Commission (EEOC) to file a complaint

-If You’ve Been Harassed in the Workplace, Jessica Pride Can Help
+If You’ve Been Assaulted in the Workplace, Jessica Pride Can Help

 At Pride Law Firm, we are more than just professionals; we are a trusted network of resources for victims and survivors of sexual abuse.
 Not only will we listen to your story, we can help you understand your legal rights and advise you about how to move forward.
 Whether you’re an employee, contractor, or in the military workforce, you always have a right to a safe environment and to take action against your abuser.

-Sexual harassment is not your fault, no matter what you were wearing when it occurred.
+Sexual assault is not your fault, no matter what you were wearing when it occurred.
 We will protect your identity, prevent workplace retaliation and help you move on with your life and career.

 Call Jessica Pride to Find Out More About Your Rights